 Jon Van Til

 JON VAN TIL is Professor Emeritus of Urban Studies and Community Planning at Rutgers University, Camden.
-His twelve books include BREACHING DERRY’S WALLS (2008), GROWING CIVIL SOCIETY (2008, 2000), CRITICAL ISSUES IN AMERICAN PHILANTHROPY (1990), MAPPING THE THIRD SECTOR: VOLUNTARISM IN A CHANGING SOCIAL ECONOMY (1988), and LIVING WITH ENERGY SHORTFALL (1982).
+His fourteen books include THE HUNGARIAN PATIENT (2015), RESOLVING COMMUNITY CONFLICTS AND PROBLEMS (2011), BREACHING DERRY’S WALLS (2008), GROWING CIVIL SOCIETY (2008, 2000), CRITICAL ISSUES IN AMERICAN PHILANTHROPY (1990), MAPPING THE THIRD SECTOR: VOLUNTARISM IN A CHANGING SOCIAL ECONOMY (1988), and LIVING WITH ENERGY SHORTFALL (1982).

 Van Til is the past director of the Pennsylvania Law and Justice Institute (1972-1974), and served as Editor-in-Chief of NONPROFIT AND VOLUNTARY SECTOR QUARTERLY (formerly the JOURNAL OF VOLUNTARY ACTION RESEARCH) from 1978 through 1992.
 He was twice elected President of the Association of Voluntary Action Scholars, and is the founding Board Chair of the Center for Nonprofit Corporations (Trenton).
 Van Til has also served as a Trustee of the George H. Gallup International Institute.

 Among the national clients of Van Til's consulting in the area of voluntary and nonprofit action have been the National Service Secretariat, the W.K.
-Kellogg Foundation, Health Visions Inc., the University of Colorado, the University of Pennsylvania, and the United Way of Central Indiana.
+Kellogg Foundation, Health Visions Inc., the University of Colorado, the University of Pennsylvania, the Lilly Family School of Philanthropy at Indiana University, and the United Way of Central Indiana.

 A Phi Beta Kappa graduate of Swarthmore College with High Honors in Political Science, Van Til received his doctorate in Sociology from the University of California, Berkeley.
 In 1991 he was recognized as "Creative Teacher of the Year" at Rutgers for developing his campus' program in Citizenship and Service Education.
 In 1994, he received the Career Award for Distinguished Research and Service from the Association for Research in Nonprofit Organizations and Voluntary Action.